Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 In addition to the sign-up bonus, I like the Barclaycard Arrival because it has chip-and-PIN technology, which makes it a valuable card to have when you’re traveling in Europe!

-Note: This is different from the Barclaycard Arrival Plus card, which comes with an $89 annual fee (waived the 1st year) and 40,000 Barclaycard Arrival miles after meeting the minimum spending requirements.
+Note: This is different from the Barclaycard Arrival Plus World Elite Mastercard, which comes with an $89 annual fee (waived the 1st year) and 40,000 Barclaycard Arrival miles after meeting the minimum spending requirements.

 7. Citi Hilton HHonors Visa Signature Card